xlladdins/xll/docs/Excel4Macros/OPTIONS.LISTS.ADD.md

 **Remarks**

--   To replace an existing custom list, you must first delete it and
+  - > To replace an existing custom list, you must first delete it and
     > then add the new list to the end.

--   If the list already exists, then this function will do nothing.
-The
+  - > If the list already exists, then this function will do nothing.
-    > list is not case sensitive, so \"Scorpio\" and \"scorpio\" are
+    > The list is not case sensitive, so "Scorpio" and "scorpio" are
     > treated the same in custom lists.

 **Related Functions**